davan690/jomuller.github.io/_posts/2015-02-26-reading-note-review-book-bigdata.md

 Last one, "Data and Goliath", appear to be more political and social.

-I'm not sure I will read one of these books, but it's interesting to know that there is an intensive work around this term.
+I'm not sure I will read one of these books because none of them are about Big Data in health, but it's interesting to know that there is an intensive work around this term.